 We live in a world of rapid change where developments in technology can transform societies, economies and industries.
 History tells us that companies that do not anticipate or adapt to new technologies struggle to survive.
 On the other hand, companies with leading technologies are often the most competitive and successful.
 Encouraging the engineers and scientists of the future is crucial for the continued success of many of the UK’s key industries.

-The challenges can be completed at a STEM club, in class or as an independent project.
+The challenges could be completed at a STEM club, in class or as an independent project.
 With creativity and innovation at the heart of the challenges even those students who may not naturally gravitate towards science will be inspired.
 Teachers also have the opportunity to request support from a STEM Ambassador.
-Teams entering the Ultimate STEM Challenge are able to accredit their work using CREST awards from the British Science Association.
+Teams entering the Ultimate STEM Challenge were able to accredit their work using CREST awards from the British Science Association.

 The competition has been developed based on insights from the ground-breaking ‘Enterprising Science’ research which shows that the more science capital (science-related qualifications, interest, literacy and social contacts) a young person has, the more likely they are to pursue a STEM career.